How Are Aluminum Solo Dock Parts Made?

 After the extruded parts are produced, they are machined, drilled and tapped in using precision CNC machines.

 Solo Dock sections are fully assembled in our shop before being sent out for powdercoating.

 How Are Solo Dock Sections Powder-Coated ?

-Valmont Coatings takes fully assembled Solo Dock sections through an extremely high-tech, 7-step process prior to powder-coating.
+Our powder coating vendor takes fully assembled Solo Dock sections through an extremely high-tech, 6 step prep process prior to powder-coating.